Medications and Drugs

 What is the most important information I should know about tipranavir (Aptivus)?

-Life-threatening side effects can occur if you take tipranavir with any of the following medications: alfuzosin (Uroxatral), amiodarone (Cordarone, Pacerone), bepridil (Vascor), cisapride (Propulsid), flecainide (Tambocor), lovastatin (Mevacor, Altoprev, Advicor), sildenafil (Revatio for pulmonary arterial hypertension), simvastatin (Zocor, Simcor, Vytorin), propafenone (Rythmol), rifampin (Rifadin, Rifamate, Rimactane), quinidine (Quin-G), pimozide (Orap), midazolam (Versed), triazolam (Halcion), St. John's wort, or an ergot medicine such as Ergomar, Ergotrate, Cafergot, D.H.E.
+Life-threatening side effects can occur if you take tipranavir with any of the following medications: alfuzosin (Uroxatral), amiodarone (Cordarone, Pacerone), cisapride (Propulsid), flecainide (Tambocor), sildenafil (Revatio for pulmonary arterial hypertension), atorvastatin (Lipitor, Caduet), lovastatin (Mevacor, Altoprev, Advicor), simvastatin (Zocor, Simcor, Vytorin, Juvisync), propafenone (Rythmol), rifampin (Rifadin, Rifamate, Rimactane), quinidine (Quin-G), pimozide (Orap), midazolam (Versed), triazolam (Halcion), St. John's wort, or an ergot medicine such as Ergomar, Ergotrate, Cafergot, D.H.E.
 45, Migranal, or Methergine.

 There are many other medicines that can interact with tipranavir.
 Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+This includes prescription, over-the-counter, vitamin, and herbal products.

 Tipranavir is used in combination with a similar drug called ritonavir (Norvir).
 Some people taking this combination of medicines have developed life-threatening medical problems including liver damage and bleeding in the brain.
 If you are taking these two medications, call your doctor at once if you have any of the following side effects: